N-7

 N-7 aground at some location off the Atlantic shore in the early 1920's.
 The N-7 had a brief history.
 A lot of Lake submarines suffered from poor design, workmanship, and reliability.
 In all the N-7 spent 4 years in commission with an upkeep and an extensive overhaul of almost a year at Philadelphia Navy Yard.

-Where the N-7 has run aground isn't told in her available records.
-Research at the National Archives should tell the story.
-It may have been while she was under tow to eventual decommissioning in Philadelphia, early 1922.
+Where the N-7 has run aground isn't recorded in her Dictionary of American Naval Fighting Ships entry.
+This was possibly while she was under tow to eventual decommissioning in Philadelphia, early 1922.

 The crew is sitting and standing on the deck and the bridge.
-The N-7 had Simon Lake's diving planes that were mounted on the sides of the hull for zero-angle dive.
-Lake believed submerging on an even keel was safer but it proved to be unpopular with the crews and the Navy.
-One plane can be seen just below the standing man and another further aft on the hull.
+One of her midships diving planes can be seen just below the standing man and another further aft on the hull.
 The shutter doors for the torpedo tubes can be seen at the bow.

 Original snapshot in the private family collection Of George Peterson.
 Used with permission.
 MAY NOT be reused or reposted without permission.